-The most recent TV show I was credited on was in September 2016.
+2016 Credits and Work In September 2016.
 The Smithsonian Channel aired a series called WWII's Most Daring Raids".
 I helped with Easy Company's First Assault with advice about the layout of guns at Brecourt Manor (as featured in my Band of Brothers Tour.)
 Some of my advice was not taken, but it is still gratifying to assist in getting Normandy stories into the homes of history buffs worldwide.
 In 2015 I helped organise the Band of Brothers reunion in conjunction with WarGaming Europe - see me at 3.20 minutes here in this clip.
-In 2014 I was asked to be the military advisor on Eagles of Mercy, a film about the two 101st Airborne medics I wrote about in my book.
+Past Credits and Work In 2014 I was asked to be the military advisor on Eagles of Mercy, a film about the two 101st Airborne medics I wrote about in my book.
 An interesting piece about the shooting of the film can be found here on the Johnston Sunrise website.

 In March 2014, I was interviewed in a studio in front of a green-screen to appear as a talking head in a big 4 hour DDay in HD Special for History Channel.
 I featured in the first show primarily talking about the landings on Omaha Beach and the second show covering the fighting for St Lo.
 I also talked about the Mulberry Harbours and the British beaches for the History Channel website.